ShannaSmith/Whack-A-Mole/README.md

 --

 ## Description
-This is a web application of Whac-A-Mole.
+This is a web application game of Whac-A-Mole.
 The gameboard consists of nine holes.
 The objective is to hit the mole as he appears in each hole.
 The challenge is to monitor all nine holes and to quickly whack the mole before he disappears.
 You earn ten points for each mole you whack.
 You have sixty seconds to whack as many moles as you can.
 The more moles you whack the higher your score!

 ## Game Preview